FAQ

 WHO CAN BE A MENTOR?

-We need undergraduate, graduate students, and teachers serving as “Mentors” (Camp Counselors) at our Spring and Summer camps at the University of Houston.
-Both “pre-service” and “in-service” teachers can be hired as Mentors.
+We need undergraduate, and graduate students, and teachers serving as “Mentors” (Camp Counselors) at our Spring and Summer camps at the University of Houston.
+Teachers who are in “pre-service” or “in-service” can also be hired as Mentors.

 WHAT ARE THE QUALIFICATIONS TO BE A “MENTOR”?